SuperOfficeDocs/superoffice-docs/docs/api/tutorials/openid-authorization-code-flow.md

 Add the file *SOD_SuperOfficeFederatedLogin.crt* to the *App_Data* folder.

-You can find the file in the [Online certificates ZIP][2] on Community.
+You can find the file in the <a href="../assets/downloads/superofficeonlinecertificates.zip" download>Online certificates ZIP</a>.

 We need this X509 certificate to verify that the tokens we have received are actually from SuperId, and not from some hacker trying to trick us.